thoughtbot/shoulda-matchers/CONTRIBUTING.md

 Installing Dependencies
 =======================

-On Debian/Ubuntu based systems
+On Debian/Ubuntu-based systems
 ------------------------------

 ```
 sudo apt-get install -y ruby-dev libpq-dev libsqlite3-dev nodejs
 ```

-Ubuntu, as of 14.04 ships with ruby 1.92. shoulda-matchers requires 2.x, so [install rvm], then install ruby-2.2:
+Ubuntu, as of 14.04 ships with Ruby 1.92. shoulda-matchers requires Ruby 2.x, so use your Ruby version manager of choice to install the latest version of Ruby (2.2.1 at the time of this writing)

 ```
 rvm install 2.2